 After a day or two, you will get an email saying that the item has been shipped to your address and “Amazon requires you to wire the money”.
 Basically, the scammer diverts sales outside the checkout process.
 And, of course, he doesn’t send the product.

 The third variation of the Amazon/DHL package scheme is a phishing scam.
 It is centered on Amazon or DHL shipping notifications, involving scammers sending you an email verification of your processed Amazon order but the email contains an incorrect shipping address.

 The victim is then required to click a link in the email to correct the information; when the link is clicked malware is released onto the computer or device that captures passwords or private information.

 Scenario 4: Tracking Number Attached

-In the fourth variation of the Amazon Shipping scam criminals claim to be from well-known shipment services such as DHL, UPS, or FedEx, in which they include terms such as ‘tracking notification’, tracking number’, ‘pickup date’ or ‘Processing completed successfully’.
+In the fourth variation of the Amazon Shipping scam, criminals claim to be from well-known shipment services.
+Examples are DHL, UPS, or FedEx, in which they include terms such as ‘tracking notification’, tracking number’, ‘pickup date’, or ‘Processing completed successfully’.
 Just as in the above Amazon example, the zip file attached to the message contains malware.

 Amazon Delivery Scam: How To Avoid

 If you receive one of these order verification look at it closely.
 Are there misspellings?
 Is the domain in the email address from Amazon (i.e. email@example.com)?
 If not, these are good indicators that the email is fraudulent.

 To protect yourself, if you are in any way concerned about the validity of email verification from any online retailer, contact their customer service department; they will be able to verify if the communication came from them.